Sarajevo: Bosnian War

 The Bosnian War for independence resulted in large-scale destruction and dramatic population shifts during the Siege of Sarajevo between 1992 and 1996.
 Thousands of Sarajevans lost their lives under the constant bombardment and sniper shooting at civilians by the Serb forces during the siege, the longest siege of a capital city in the history of modern warfare.
 Bosnian Serb forces of the Republika Srpska and the Yugoslav People's Army besieged Sarajevo from 5 April 1992 to 29 February 1996.

 When Bosnia and Herzegovina declared independence from Yugoslavia and achieved United Nations recognition, Serbian leaders declared a new Serbian national state Republika Srpska (RS) which was carved out from the territory of Bosnia and Herzegovina.
-The Army of Republika Srpska encircled Sarajevo with a siege force of 18,000 stationed in the surrounding hills, from which they assaulted the city with artillery, mortars, tanks, anti-aircraft guns, heavy machine-guns, multiple rocket launchers, rocket-launched aircraft bombs, and sniper rifles.
+The Army of Republika Srpska encircled Sarajevo with a siege force of 18,000 stationed in the surrounding hills, from which they assaulted the city with artillery, mortars, tanks, anti-aircraft guns, heavy machine guns, multiple rocket launchers, rocket-launched aircraft bombs, and sniper rifles.
 From 2 May 1992, the Serbs blockaded the city.
-The Bosnian government defence forces inside the besieged city were poorly equipped and unable to break the siege.
+The Bosnian government defense forces inside the besieged city were poorly equipped and unable to break the siege.

-During the siege, 11,541 people lost their lives, including over 1,500 children.
+During the siege, 11,541 people were killed, including over 1,500 children.
 An additional 56,000 people were wounded, including nearly 15,000 children.
 The 1991 census indicates that before the siege, the city and its surrounding areas had a population of 525,980.

 When the siege ended, the concrete scars caused by mortar shell explosions left marks that were filled with red resin.
 After the red resin was placed, it left floral patterns, which led to them being dubbed Sarajevo Roses.
 Division of the territory according to the Dayton Agreement resulted in a mass exodus in early 1996 of some 62,000 Sarajevo Serbs from the city and its suburbs, creating today's more monoethnic post-war city.

 Present

 Various modern buildings now occupy Sarajevo's skyline, most significantly the Bosmal City Center, ARIA Centar, Sarajevo City Center (all three by architect Sead Gološ) and the Avaz Twist Tower, which at the time of its building was the tallest skyscraper in former Yugoslavia.

+In 2014, the city saw anti-government protests and riots and record rainfall that caused historic flooding.
 Recent years have seen population growth as well as increases in tourism.

-In 2014, the city saw anti-government protests and riots and record rainfall that caused historic flooding.
+The Sarajevo cable car, also known as the Trebević cable car, Sarajevo's key landmark during the 1984 Winter Olympics, was rebuilt in 2017 and reopened on 6 April 2018.
+The cable car runs from Sarajevo at Bistrik station to the slopes of Trebević at Vidikovac station.